 The Community Health Assessment Centre established by Ambulance Victoria in Morwell to provide basic health assessments to residents will continue to operate until 30 March.
 After this time, it will be reassessed based on community need.
-Over 2000 people have visited this Centre and a limited number have been referred on to their General Practitioners.
-No significant increase in presentations to Latrobe Regional Hospital has been reported, General Practitioners in the Latrobe Valley may see increased demand as residents begin returning home.
-This Advisory provides an update and links to resources on prevention to share with those patients.
+Over 2000 people have visited this Centre and a limited number have been referred to their General Practitioner or the emergency department of Latrobe Regional Hospital for further assessment.
+No significant increase in presentations to Latrobe Regional Hospital has been reported.
+This Advisory provides an update and links to resources on prevention to share with patients.